 Matt is a father of two beautiful and gifted girls, a husband to his companion Alyssa, and has been a pastor in the Presbyterian Church (USA) for almost fifteen years now.
 He grew up in the Pacific Northwest, immersed in nature from when he was young, playing for hours in the woods behind his home, hiking and backpacking every summer with his family, exploring tidal pools and the mysteries of nature.
 The heart of who he is as a pastor, speaker, writer, and artist is deeply rooted in this enchanting and astonishing world that reveals the sacred and mysterious presence of God.
 Years ago, Matt studied culture and mission at Fuller Theological Seminary and traveled to England and West Africa to work with Mercy Ships.
 Many years later, he was influenced by a nature-based model of human development and spiritual formation through the Animas Valley Institute, where he trained to be a wilderness guide.
 More recently, he started a new worshipping community along the Front Range called “Church of Lost Walls” for those seeking community and reconnection with God and the natural world.
 Matt is currently engaged as a co-founder of a school for spiritual leaders, who gather from around the world, called Seminary of the Wild, offering a yearlong eco-ministry training program to help leaders re-engage within their communities and watersheds in innovative ways.
-Call the office to schedule an appointment with Pastor Matt at 303-238-2482.

 Heather was born and raised in a small town in eastern Ohio.
 After graduating from Ohio State with a BS in Business Administration, she moved to Southern California where she received a MS in Organization Behavior and Human Resource Management from Chapman University.
 Heather finally relocated to Colorado.
-In 1994 she spent most of the year living in Moscow, Russia which proved to be one of the most spiritual experiences of my life.
+In 1994 she spent most of the year living in Moscow, Russia which proved to be one of the most spiritual experiences of her life.
 Heather answered God’s call to ministry late in life, after working as a human resource director in the corporate world for many years.
-SHe attended Iliff School of Theology and while a student there, she served as an intern at St. Paul Presbyterian Church in Aurora, Green Mountain Presbyterian Church in Lakewood, and Church of the Hills in Evergreen.
+She attended Iliff School of Theology and while a student there, she served as an intern at St. Paul Presbyterian Church in Aurora, Green Mountain Presbyterian Church in Lakewood, and Church of the Hills in Evergreen.
 Heather graduated from Iliff School of Theology in 2010 and spent the next five years working as a hospital chaplain with Centura Health.
 She also served as the pastor at Bennett Presbyterian Church until June 2014 when the church closed.
 She continue to minister to that congregation, meeting in various family homes in Bennett.
 Heather currently serves as Parish Associate at SOTH, ministering to those who are in need of pastoral care.
 She leads the grief group, serves as staff to Stephen Ministers, the personnel committee and The Care Team.

 Director of Worship and Music